aodn/talend-components/README.md

 * a sub module for each component to be built,
 * a component-packager sub-module which defines how to assemble each component into a zip file,
 * a directory-build sub module that unpacks each component built by the component-packager into the user component build directory, and
-* the parent project which defines common dependencies and configuration for the component-packager and the sub modules included in the project.
+* the parent project which defines common dependencies, configuration for the component-packager and the sub modules included in the project.

 ### Creating a component